 Financial Aid and Scholarships

-The Office of Financial Aid at Georgia Gwinnett College is here to provide you and your family with information that will help you find funding for your education at GGC, whether through scholarships, grants, loans or a combination of resources.
+GGC's Office of Financial Aid provides information to help you and your family find funding for your education, whether through scholarships, grants, loans or a combination of resources.

 Scholarships of Interest for Veterans